-The Chicago Board of Education and a youth center settled $14.7 million lawsuit with a man who became a quadriplegic after hitting his head on the side of the trampoline.
-The injury occurred when the man was 13 years-old.
+The Chicago Board of Education and a youth center settled a $14.7 million lawsuit concerning a man who became a quadriplegic after hitting his head on the side of the trampoline.
+The injury occurred when the man was 13 years old.
 Underscoring how slow the wheels of justice can be, the man is not 31.

-I have always disliked this judicially created exception to the usual “reasonable person” standard in Illinois so I’m a glad to see that this incredibly sympathetic plaintiff was able to get a meaningful recovery.
+I have always disliked this judicially created an exception to the usual “reasonable person” standard in Illinois so I’m glad to see that this incredibly sympathetic plaintiff could get a meaningful recovery.